camunda/camunda/docs/src/bpmn-workflows/data-flow.md

 }
 ```

-To match the `innerProp` we have to use one of the following expression `$.object.innerProp` or `$['object']['innerProp']`.
+To match the `innerProp`, we have to use one of the following expressions: `$.object.innerProp` or `$['object']['innerProp']`.

 Values in JSON Arrays can be accessed via square brackets and the corresponding index.
-Say we have the following expression `$.array[2]`
+Let;s say we have the following expression: `$.array[2]`
 or `$['array'][2]`.
-This will match and return the value `5`, if we have for example the following JSON document.
+For example, if we have the following JSON document, this will match and return the value `5`.

 ```json
 {